A blood test for cancer gets a step closer

 'There is a long way to go'

-While the study appears "promising," several of those caveats need to be addressed before researchers can contemplate how the blood test might play out in screening settings, Mangesh Thorat, deputy director of the Barts Clinical Trials Unit at the Center for Cancer Prevention at Queen Mary University of London, said in a written media statement.
+While the recently published study appears "promising," several of those caveats need to be addressed before researchers can contemplate how the blood test might play out in screening settings, Mangesh Thorat, deputy director of the Barts Clinical Trials Unit at the Center for Cancer Prevention at Queen Mary University of London, said in a written media statement.

 "This is only a case-control study, and therefore needs further evaluation in large cohorts more representative of (the) general population," said Thorat, who was not involved in the study.